gibbok/ai-learning/experiments/project4/README.md

-x - Understanding what content is available in different countries x - Identifying similar content by matching text-based features (basically given a title show me all other titles in the same category)
-- Does Netflix has more focus on TV Shows than movies in recent years.
+x - Understanding what content is available in different countries x - Identifying similar content by matching text-based features (basically given a title show me all other titles in the same category) x - Does Netflix has more focus on TV Shows than movies in recent years.
 - Network analysis of Actors / Directors and find interesting insights